orientechnologies/orientdb-docs/admin/Windows-Service.md

 1. Point you browser to the [Apache Commons Daemon download page](http://commons.apache.org/daemon/download_daemon.cgi).
 1. Click on **Browse native binaries download area...**: you will see the index **commons/daemon/binaries/** (even if the title in the page reports **Index of dist/commons**).
 1. Click on **windows**.
 Now you can see the index of **commons/daemon/binaries/windows**.
-1. Click on **commons-daemon-1.0.7-bin-windows.zip**.
+1. Click on **commons-daemon-x.x.x-bin-windows.zip**.
 The download starts.
 1. Unzip the file in a directory of your choice.
 The content of the archive is depicted below: